 Is there a clearly defined handover process in place?

-It also pays to let them have one-on-one discussions with you.
+It also pays to let team members have one-on-one discussions with you.
 People are often reluctant to voice their fears or concerns in front of colleagues.

 7. Take time to reflect and learn before rehiring